tryton/trytond/doc/topics/triggers.rst

 Triggers
 ========

-Triggers allow to define methods of :class:`trytond.model.model.Model` that are called at the end of the transaction when one of those events happen to a
+Triggers allow to define methods of :class:`~trytond.model.Model` that are called at the end of the transaction when one of those events happen to a
 record: